 Balance transfer fee

-Balance transfer is the act of moving your existing credit card debt from an existing account to a new one, thus allowing you to avail lower interest rates and better payment terms.
-While this may benefit those with outstanding balance in the long run, banks charge a flat rate or a certain percentage for every transfer made.
+The balance transfer is the act of moving your existing credit card debt from an existing account to a new one, thus allowing you to avail lower interest rates and better payment terms.
+While this may benefit those with an outstanding balance in the long run, banks charge a flat rate or a certain percentage for every transfer made.

 Card Replacement Fee